 In a span of five years, the value of same-day delivery sales has grown significantly, starting from practically zero in 2013 to more than $4 billion in 2018.
 Today, more than 50 per cent of consumers are willing to pay for this service.
 Same-day delivery is something shoppers expect.

 A packaged item’s journey from production to the consumer has traditionally been broken down into three stages:

 Amazon has set the standard for last mile strategy, putting severe downward pressure on fulfillment service levels at much lower costs.
 It’s now offering free one-day delivery on more than 10 million items.

 Retailers are feeling increased pressure to improve their last mile delivery logistics solutions and invest in solutions that bring down the time to deliver to a customer.
-Still, only 65 percent of retailers offer same-day delivery or are preparing to offer it in the next year.
+Still, only 65 per cent of retailers offer same-day delivery or are preparing to offer it in the next year.

 Achieving faster and more flexible delivery to customers means rethinking workforce strategies around hiring and training, rewards, and scheduling to accommodate fluid work.
-Organizational design improvements can enable new ways of working and boost decision-making efficacy.
+Organisational design improvements can enable new ways of working and boost decision-making efficacy.

 1 Barry Hochfelder, “What retailers can do to make the last mile more efficient,” Supply Chain Dive, May 22, 2017, www.supplychaindive.com/news/last-mile-spotlight-retail-costs-fulfillment/443094/.